 Generally, consolidating orders and buying goods in bulk both increase your value to suppliers and boost the odds of them giving you deals.
 After all, vendors have cash flow problems, too.
 If you place a bigger order with a larger initial deposit, the supplier might be willing to negotiate with you on cost per item.
-An added perk, it could lower your total shipping costs, too.
+As an added perk, it could lower your total shipping costs, too.

 Another option: if you usually pay by credit card, ask if the vendor will give you a discount if you pay with a check.
 The vendor may be willing to do so because they’ll save the fee the merchant account company charges them on the purchase.
 (Be sure the discount you get will amount to more money than you’d get back if you pay with a cash-back credit card.)
-And of course, avoid paying bills late, as doing so can result in added fees and penalties that send your overall costs skyrocketing.
+And, of course, avoid paying bills late, as doing so can result in added fees and penalties that send your overall costs skyrocketing.

 You might be hesitant to tell your current paper supplier that you’re shopping around for a new vendor.
 However, creating some healthy competition is a good way to keep costs down.
 In fact, when a supplier knows that you’re pursuing other options, he or she is more likely to offer you the best deal possible — even if it’s not the one stated on the website.

 If your vendor of choice won’t work with you on price, shop around for another vendor.
-Depending what you need, you may be able to find multiple suppliers.
-Sometimes the most competitive prices for some items (like paper goods, say) might be at a local wholesale club like Costco or Sam’s club.
+Depending on what you need, you may be able to find multiple suppliers.
+Sometimes the most competitive prices for some items (like paper goods, for example) might be at a local wholesale club like Costco or Sam’s club.
 If so, you could save on the cost of supplies and shipping.
 To be sure the new supplier really meets your standards, by a small quantity at first.

 If you’re a good customer who pays bills on time, the odds are good that your card company will want to keep you around.
 Before approaching your card carrier, take time to gather offers from other cards.
 You can also research balance transfer services to see what options are available to you.
 Then, call your carrier and ask to speak to a supervisor about the situation.
-Let her know you’re thinking of switching card companies, and she might just be willing to negotiate terms, rates, and even payment amounts to keep you as a customer.
+Let them know you’re thinking of switching card companies, and they might be willing to negotiate terms, rates, and even payment amounts to keep you as a customer.

-Ask for Other Perks
+Ask for other perks